opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Setting the Default Type of Level to Draw
 '''''''''''''''''''''''''''''''''''''''''
-It is possible to define the level type that will be created by default when you draw inside Toonz.
+It is possible to define the level type that will be created by default when you draw inside OpenToonz.

-The choice is among Toonz Vector Leveland Raster Level.

-By default Toonz raster and vector levels are saved in the +drawing folder of the current project when the scene is saved, while raster levels are saved in the +extras folder (see  :ref:`Project Default Folders <project_default_folders>`  ).
+By default Toonz raster and Toonz vector levels are saved in the +drawing folder of the current project when the scene is saved, while raster levels are saved in the +extras folder (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. tip:: **To define the Default Type of Level to Draw:**

-    1. Open File>Preferences > Drawing.
+    1. Open File> Preferences > Drawing.

     2. Choose the level type you want to use as default from the Default Level Type option menu.
-Widht, Height and DPI fields are available for Toonz Raster Level, Raster Level and Scan level.
+Width, Height and DPI fields are available for Toonz Raster Level, Raster Level and Scan level.

-.. note:: The Width, Height and DPI value set in the File>Preferences > Drawing page will be used as default by the New Level pop up.
+.. note:: The Width, Height and DPI value set in the File> Preferences > Drawing page will be used as default by the New Level dialog.

 Drawing Animation Levels
 ''''''''''''''''''''''''